Choosing a Therapy

 Autism Outreach is an autism intervention program that teaches parents to work with their child, including many ideas from DIR/Floortime (a play-based approach developed by Dr. Stanley Greenspan).
 Goals include encouraging attention, engagement, two-way communication and language, problem-solving, and developing imagination and ideas.

+When your child is diagnosed, information about this program will be shared with you.
 More information on Winnipeg’s program can be accessed through Family Support Workers (Children’s disAbility Services).
 It is available in Winnipeg, and is now offering rural services.

 The Relate Program: Relationship Development Intervention (RDI)